psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 ### Putting It All Together

-Here is a self-sufficient test program which puts together the above code
+Here is a self‐sufficient test program which puts together the above code
 snippets:
 {% gist arkfps/07887b173776ebbb4aac boost_signals_plus_std_tuple.cc %}